sahithyandev/s2/src/content/docs/program-construction/01-introduction.md

 ## The methodology

+Has many different phases.

 ### System level

+Covers overall system including hardware, software, users, operating environment, rules and more.

 - System requirements analysis
+  Identify and document the needs and expectations of the users and stakeholders for the system.
 - System requirements specification
+  Translate the analyzed requirements into a clear, detailed, and structured document that serves as a reference for development.
 - System architecture design
+  Define the overall structure and components of the system, including hardware, software, and interactions, to ensure it meets the specified requirements.
-- System validation (checking if the specification captures the customer’s requirements)
+- System validation
+  Verify that the system requirements specification accurately reflects the customer’s needs and expectations.

 ### Software level

+Covers software aspect only.

 - Software requirements analysis
+  Examine and understand the needs of the software to ensure alignment with user and system requirements.
 - Software requirements specification
+  Document the analyzed requirements in a structured format to guide development and ensure clarity.
 - Software architecture design
+  Plan the high-level structure of the software, including components and their interactions, to meet specified requirements.
 - Software component/module design
+  Break down the architecture into smaller, manageable modules with detailed designs for implementation.
 - Program coding and testing
+  Write the code for the software and test it to ensure functionality and correctness.
 - Software deployment and maintenance
+  Release the software to users and provide ongoing updates and fixes to address issues and improve performance.
-- Software verification (checking if the software meets the specifications)
+- Software verification
+  Confirm that the software meets the documented specifications and fulfills its intended purpose.

 ## Requirements

+Detailed descriptions of the capabilities, behaviors, and constraints that a system or software must fulfill to meet the needs of its users and stakeholders.
+Serve as the foundation for all subsequent phases of development.

 ### Functional requirements